influxdata/docs-v2/content/telegraf/v1.24/configure_plugins/custom_builder.md

 ---
-title: Reduce Telegraf binary size with customized agent
+title: Custom-compile Telegraf
-description: Use the custom builder tool to reduce Telegraf binary disk space.
+description: Use the Telegraf custom builder tool to compile Telegraf with only the plugins you need and reduce the Telegraf binary size.
 menu:
   telegraf_1_24: